microsoft/MSIX-PackageSupportFramework/README.md

 Each exe defined in the application manifest can have their own scripts.
 PSF allows one PowerShell script to be run before an exe runs, and one PowerShell script to be ran after the exe runs.

 ### Prerequisite to allow scripts to run
 In order to allow scripts to run you need to set the execution policy to unrestricted or RemoteSigned.
+Because this might be set automatically by GroupPolicy, you may instead choose to supply the appropriate execution policy for the script in the json configuration.

-Run the one of the two following powershell commands to set the execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` or `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` depending if you want the execution policy to be remoteSigned or unrestricted.
+If setting the execution policy externally, run the one of the two following powershell commands to set the execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` or `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` depending if you want the execution policy to be remoteSigned or unrestricted.
 The execution policy needs to be set for both the 64-bit powershell executable and the 32-bit powershell executable.
 Make sure to open each version of powershell and run the command shown above.

 Here are the locations of each executable.
 * If on a 64-bit computer